Joe Bucciero, Department of Art and Archaeology

 Julia Grummitt, Department of History

-Julia Grummitt is a graduate student in the History Department.
+Julia Grummitt is a graduate student in the Department of History.
 She studies 19th-century North America with a specific interest in visual and material culture.
 Her work places landscape painting, cartographic practice and representations of Native American/First Nations peoples into dialogue with histories of territorial sovereignty, treaty making, and the continental expansion of the United States.

-Before coming to Princeton, Julia received her M.A. in History from Trent University (Peterborough, Canada) where her thesis about Camilo José Vergara's repeat photography in post-industrial American cities was awarded the President's Medal in the Master of Arts.
-She also holds a Bachelor of Arts with Combined Honours in the History of Science & Technology and Canadian Studies from the University of King's College and Dalhousie University (Halifax, Canada), where she received the University Medal in Canadian Studies.
+Before coming to Princeton, Julia received her M.A. in history from Trent University (Peterborough, Canada) where her thesis about Camilo José Vergara’s repeat photography in post-industrial American cities was awarded the President’s Medal in the Master of Arts.
+She also holds a Bachelor of Arts with combined honours in the history of science & technology and in Canadian studies from the University of King’s College and Dalhousie University (Halifax, Canada), where she received the University Medal in Canadian Studies.